-We are happy to provide information you will need as you plan for your semester as an exchange student at Willamette.
+We are happy to provide the information you will need as you plan for your semester as an exchange student at Willamette.

 Be sure to contact us with your questions.
 Email Gary Knight (Professor of Global Management, Helen Simpson Jackson Endowed Chair of International Management) at email@example.com.
 You will also be working with Chris Andresen, Associate Director of International Education, about visa and health insurance information.
 Chris can be reached at firstname.lastname@example.org.

 We will keep you up-to-date and informed throughout the coming months.
 The entire Willamette University Atkinson School community looks forward to welcoming you to WU!